ofajs/ofa-v4-docs/docs/en/api/props/attr.md

 ## Template Syntax Usage

-You can also use the `attr:aaa="bbb"` syntax in the template to set the attribute **aaa** of the target element to the value of component **bbb**.
+You can also use the `attr:aaa="bbb"` syntax in the template to set the property **aaa** of the target element to the value of component **bbb**.
 This method is particularly useful for component rendering.
 Here is an example:

 <comp-viewer comp-name="html-demo">